Kentico/xperience-by-kentico-training-lab/Contributing-Setup.md

       ## Tools used

-      - What AI tool did you use (e.g., GitHUb Copilot, Coursor, ...)?
+      - What AI tool did you use (e.g., GitHub Copilot, Coursor, etc.)?
-      - Which LLM (e.g., Claude Sonnet 4, GPT-5,...)?
+      - Which LLM (e.g., Claude Sonnet 4, GPT-5, etc.)?
-      - If you included code samples, where are they source from?
+      - If you included code samples, where are they sourced from?

       ## Notes